1. Scope of application

 This website uses Google Analytics, a web analysis service of Google Inc. Google Analytics uses so-called “cookies”, which are text files stored on your computer.
-By using this website, you agree to the processing of the data collected about you by Google in the manner and for the purpose described above.
-Otherwise, please contact us directly, we will be happy to help.
+By using this website, you agree to the handling of your data collected by Google in the previously described way for the previously described purpose.

 9. Limitation period

 The customer’s claims against us shall expire one year after the start of the statutory limitation period.
-Claims under item 8 are exempted from this, where the statutory limitation regulations apply.
+The claims described in section 8 are excluded.
+The statutes of limitation apply here.

 10. Our Declaration on the German Minimum Wage Act (MiLoG)

-We can change or update these Terms and conditions.
+We can change or update these Terms & Conditions.
 We will inform clients of any changes or additions and send clients a new, updated version.
 If the client does not agree with the change or supplement, the client must inform us of their objection within 21 days of receiving our new, updated Terms & Conditions.
 Otherwise the client will have agreed to our new version.
-We will inform the customer of any changes we make to our Terms & Conditions throughout the translation process.
+We will inform the client of any changes we make to our Terms & Conditions throughout the translation process.

-11. Amendments or additions to our Terms and Conditions
+11. Amendments or additions to our Terms & Conditions

-We can change or supplement our terms and conditions at any time.
+We can change or supplement our Terms & Conditions at any time.
 We will inform clients of any changes or additions and send clients a new, updated version.
 If the client does not agree with the change or supplement, the client must inform us of their objection within 21 days of receiving our new, updated Terms & Conditions.
 Otherwise, the client will have agreed to our new version.
-We will inform the customer of any changes we make to our Terms & Conditions throughout the translation process.
+We will inform the client of any changes we make to our Terms & Conditions throughout the translation process.

 12. Additional agreements